leeds-bag/bag_wiki/docs/VSCode_guide.md

 ### 3) config file

 To ssh easily into remote machines like foe-linux, it's easiest to create a config file containing the details of the ssh connections you want to make.
 This is a file called `config` stored in the `.ssh` folder of your local machine.
 For linux users, the full path location will simply be `~/.ssh/config`.
 For Windows users, this might be in a different location but you'll likely have a `.ssh` folder somewhere.
 For instance, the path to mine is `C:\Users\{my username}\.ssh\config`.
 Whether you can find it in your file explorer or not, you'll be able to edit your config file in VS Code.
-Detailed instructions are on the [BAG Wiki](https://bjsilver.github.io/bag_wiki/docs/remote_access/vscode.html) if you get stuck, but in short:
+In short:

 <ol type="a">
   <li>open the command pallete using <code>Ctrl</code>+<code>Shift</code>+<code>P</code>.</li>